Utva Lasta: Future improvements and developments

 It is possible to install ejection seats, but with higher cost and weight of the airplane.
 It is also possible that new containers with armaments and sensors would be developed for Lasta 95, as well as a proposed turboprop version of the aircraft with more advanced training and combat capabilities.

 Operational history

-In December 2007, the Iraqi Air Force ordered 36 (20 firm with an option for 16 units) Lasta 95 aircraft.
-The first Lasta 95s were transferred to Iraq on August 5, 2010.
-Last of the 20 ordered Lasta 95 aircraft arrived in February 2012.
+In 2007, the Iraqi Air Force ordered 20 aircraft, with an option for 16 more.
+The first Lasta 95s were transferred to Iraq in 2010.
+Last of the 20 ordered Lasta 95 aircraft arrived in 2012.
 According to media reports, the aircraft have been used during the Iraqi war against ISIL.

-By March 2012, two of 15 ordered Lasta 95 aircraft began service with the Serbian Air Force.
+By 2017, 14 Lasta 95 aircraft that the Serbian Air Force and Air Defence had ordered entered into service.

 Variants

 There are three-factory versions of Lasta 95.

 Lasta 95N

 This light piston-propeller training aircraft is primarily intended for initial and basic training of military pilots.
-With in-line tandem seating, the trainer was developed in accordance with the Federal Aviation Regulations (Joint Aviation Requirements) 23 regulations for acrobatic category of airplanes and it provides an easy transition to Kobac and then to jet at higher training levels.
-The LASTA is equipped with a six-cylinder 224 kW (300 HP) engine of the opposed-cylinder type, and a two-bladed metal propeller Hartzell HC-C2YR-4CF/FC 8475-6, which provides maximum flight velocity (at an altitude of 3000m and a takeoff weight of 1085 kg) of 345 km/h.
-The empty weight is 888 kg, and the maximum takeoff weight is 1210 kg for the aerobatic category and 1450 kg for the utility (armed) category.
+With in-line tandem seating, the trainer was developed in accordance with the Federal Aviation Regulations (Joint Aviation Requirements) 23 regulations for aerobatic category of airplanes and it provides an easy transition to Kobac and then to jet at higher training levels.
+The LASTA is equipped with a six-cylinder Lycoming engine AEIO-580-B1A 232 kW (315 HP) of the opposed-cylinder type, and a two-bladed metal propeller Hartzell HC-C2YR-4CF/FC 8475-6, which provides maximum flight velocity (at an altitude of 3,000m and a takeoff weight of 1,085 kg) of 345 km/h.
+The empty weight is 888 kg, and the maximum takeoff weight is 1,210 kg for the aerobatic category and 1,450 kg for the utility (armed) category.
 The total aircraft length is 7.97m.
 The trapezoidal wings have a wingspan of 9.7 m and a surface of 12.9 m2.
-The altitude barrier of flight is 6000 m.
+The altitude barrier of flight is 6,000 m.
 This propeller-driven low-wing aircraft has a tricycle retractable landing gear suitable for rough-field operations.
 Onboard GPS and Instrument Landing System (ILS) support the operations during CAT-II weather conditions.
 The aircraft is equipped with Mode S transponder for flight identification.
-Besides for training purposes, it can be used for combat fire training, rocket firing and bombing.
-The armed version of the LASTA 95 can be equipped with 7.62 mm or 12.7 mm machine guns, 57 mm rocket launchers or bombs weighing up to 120 kg on two hardpoints.
+It can also be used for combat fire training, rocket firing and bombing.
+The armed version of the Lasta 95 can be equipped with 7.62×54mmR or 12.7 × 108 mm machine guns, 57 mm rocket launchers or bombs weighing up to 120 kg on two hardpoints.